Sons of Mars and the heirs of Prometheus – the conquest of the heavens: war and technology

 In addition, Plate C no longer displays the image of the Zeppelin shown in the Hamburg library on 25 April 1925, during the commemoration of Boll: a newspaper cutting from the “Hamburger Fremdenblatt”, no. 166 (17th April 1925), with the news of the bravery of a British pilot, who had succeeded in landing his airship and avoid a storm.
 Warburg had commented on the image referring to man’s ability to govern his fate, using the metaphor of dominion over the elements (the storm), in accordance with a theme that reappears in the Atlas in relation to the Idealtypus of the Florentine merchant and the Renaissance iconography of Fortuna (see, in Engramma, the materials and the interpretive essay on Mnemosyne Atlas, Plate 48: Seminario Mnemosyne 2011):

 When it comes to controlling the elements, it would seem that increasing control over nature is inverse to the primordial demands of nature [...].
-Only when sounds are produced that are invisible to who receives them does the man at the command post receive dry numbers as a compass.
+Only since sounds have been produced whose producer is invisible to the receiver, has man received at his command post dry numbers as a certain compass.
 Now he can fight the wind as if it were a hostile personality and come out on top, even if no tuft of hair comes within reach of Perseus’ grasp.
 The damaged dirigible declared it had arrived safely because it succeeded, by elaborating data, to steer itself behind the storm across the North Sea towards the British coast.